Coffee-IT-Development/EmojiPicker-iOS-Component/README.md

 Add `CITEmojiPicker` to a view.
 Then if the view does not automatically ignore the keyboard, also add the .ignoresSafeArea(.keyboard) viewModifier.
-To get the unicode of an emoji use: emoji.unicode
+To get the unicode of an emoji use: emoji.unicode There is an intializer to use custom colors for the emoji picker.
+The values for this are: searchAndCategoryBackground, selectedCategoryBackground, sheetBackground, textColor.
+One or more of these colors can be overriden with your own custom color.
+If you want to support dark mode simply add this to your custom color.

 ```
 struct ContentView: View {